 - The call will now automatically transfer from your Apple Watch to the iPhone.

 (Apple Watch Series 2 and later)

 Water Lock was a new feature in watchOS 3.
 This locks the screen to prevent it from being activated or flooded by water.
 It was included to make use of the Apple Watch Series 2’s increased water resistance.
-Especially handy (and engaged automatically) when you start a swimming activity in the Workout app.
-But it’s a good idea to use it in the rain or shower, too.
-However, you’ll have to do this manually.
+It is especially handy (and engaged automatically) when you start a swimming activity in the Workout app.

 Turn off Water Lock by rotating the Digital Crown dial.
 The Water Lock will be disabled.
 You’ll hear a sort of beeping noise when the speaker vibrates to purge any remaining water.